Online Paintability: The Slow-Coloring Game: Bounds for -Vertex Trees

-\begin{theorem} If $T$ is an $n$-vertex tree, then $\spo(T) \leq \floor{3n/2}$. \end{theorem} \begin{proof} As remarked earlier, we use induction on $n$, with trivial basis.
-We provide an inductive strategy for Painter.
-Let $M$ be the first set marked by Lister.
-By Observation~\ref{simple}, we may assume that $T[M]$ is connected.
-Let $I$ be the independent subset of $M$ colored in response by Painter.
-As remarked earlier, applying the induction hypothesis allows Painter to limit the score to $\C M+\FR12 (3n-3\C I-o(T-I))$.
-It therefore suffices to find an independent subset $I$ of $M$ such that $3\C I+o(T-I)\ge2\C M$.
+\begin{theorem} If $T$ is an $n$-vertex tree, then $\spo(T)\le\FL{3n/2}$. \end{theorem} \begin{proof} We use induction on $n$; the statement holds by inspection for small $n$.
+Let marking $M$ be an optimal first move for Lister.
+It suffices to prove that $M$ contains an independent set $I$ such that $\spo(T-I)\le \FR32 n-|M|$.
+By Observation~\ref{simple}, we may assume that $T[M]$ is connected and that Painter colors $X$ or $Y$, where $T[M]$ is a bipartite graph with parts $X$ and $Y$.
+It thus suffices to show that the average of $\spo(T-X)$ and $\spo(T-Y)$ is at most $\FR32 n-\C M$.